-Submission to the National Competent Authorities
+Submission to the Competent Authorities of the Member States

 Where nationally authorised medicinal products are part of the worksharing, the applications are submitted to the Agency only via the eSubmission Gateway and there should not be additional parallel submissions to Member States, even if some products are not relevant to some MSs.
-All submissions are available to all NCAs via the Common Repository.
-The Common Repository provides access to all involved Parties (The Agency, MSs and Committee Members) to receive the full data for the worksharing application.
+All submissions are available to all Competent Authorities of the Member States via the Common Repository.
+The Common Repository provides access to all involved Parties (the Agency, Member States and Committee Members) to receive the full data for the worksharing application.